georgeboc/Testbed/README.md

 ```

 [comment]: # (TODO: Add link)
-For more information, check the thesis associated to this project.
+For more information, check the dissertation associated to this project.